carblue/acos5/README.md

 Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card V2.00 (CryptoMate64) and V3.00 (CryptoMate Nano),
 as external modules operating within the OpenSC framework.
-The new ACOS5-EVO (ACOS5 V4.00, V4.10, V4.20?): I don't have that, hence untested/unknown what works or doesn't, when serving that card.
+The new ACOS5-EVO (ACOS5 V4.00, V4.10, V4.20?): I don't yet have that, hence untested/unknown what works or doesn't, when serving that card.
 Therefore, as matching EVO cards got activated, please file any issues/problems.
 The respective reference manual for Your hardware is available on request from: info@acs.com.hk

 Platforns supported: Those that the Rust compiler targets: [rustc platform-support](https://doc.rust-lang.org/nightly/rustc/platform-support.html "https://doc.rust-lang.org/nightly/rustc/platform-support.html").